TomographicImaging/iDVC/docs/source/installation.rst

 Installation
 ************

-Currently the app is available to install on windows.
-Linux and MacOS versions are currently a work in progress.
+Binary installation of iDVC can be achieved with conda.
+Currently we only support Windows, although a Linux version is also available.

 Installing the App
 ==================
 1. Install miniconda: https://docs.conda.io/en/latest/miniconda.html
-2. Open an anaconda prompt (miniconda) and type...
+2. Open an anaconda prompt (miniconda).
-3.	``conda create --name idvc idvc=22.3.0 -c ccpi -c paskino -c conda-forge -c defaults --override-channels`` (or replace 22.3.0 with the latest version number)
+3. Create a new environment by typing ``conda create --name idvc_environment -c conda-forge -c ccpi idvc=24.0.0`` (or replace ``24.0.0`` with the latest version number).
-4.	``activate idvc``
+4. Activate the environment by typing ``activate idvc_environment``.
-5.	``idvc``
+5. Run the app by typing ``idvc``.

 Please note that whenever you would like to open the app you need to carry out steps 2, 4 and 5 above.
+Alternatively, use miniforge (https://github.com/conda-forge/miniforge) instead of miniconda.
 Updating the App
 ================
 If you have previously installed the app, to get an updated version:

-1. Open anaconda prompt (miniconda) and type…
+1. Open anaconda prompt (miniconda).
-2.	``activate idvc`` (note that when you created your environment, if you called it something else you need to replace 'idvc' with your environment name.)
+2. Type ``activate idvc_environment`` (note that when you created your environment, if you called it something else you need to replace ``idvc`` with your environment name.)
-3.	``conda install idvc=22.3.0 -c ccpi -c paskino -c conda-forge -c defaults --override-channels`` (or replace 22.3.0 with the latest version number)
+3. Type ``conda install idvc=24.0.1 -c ccpi -c conda-forge`` (or replace ``24.0.1`` with the latest version number)
-4. Then use: ``idvc`` to open up the app, as normal
+4. Type ``idvc`` to open up the app, as normal.

 Installing the DVC Executable Only
 ==================================